anthonyromyn/moderated-mediation-decision-fmri/README.md

-Includes paper and example R analysis code.
+Example work from my time as a PhD student.
+Includes partially completed paper and R code.